PipedreamHQ/pipedream/docs/docs/quickstart/add-data-to-google-sheets/README.md

 ### Pass exports from a previous step to an action

-Next, let's configure the cells / column values (always remember that you can pass data from previous steps to a later step).
+Next, let's configure the cells / column values using exports from previous steps.

 First, let's use the object explorer to select a value.
 The object explorer is automatically loaded whenever you focus in an action input.
 You can expand any item and then select the reference you want to insert.